GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 }
 ```

-**Step 3**: Create a script that will configure VTI interface
+**Step 3**: Create a script that will configure the VTI interface

-This script will be called everytime new tunnel is established and it will take care of proper
+This script is called every time a new tunnel is established, and it takes care of proper
 interface configuration, including MTU, etc.

 **/var/lib/strongswan/ipsec-vti.sh**

 ```
 #!/bin/bash
 set -o nounset